 Instead, we define a haplotype block as the set of genomic regions that descend from a particular branch in the ARG; this branch is defined by a unique coalescence event.
 Crucially, such regions may carry derived SNP alleles that are shared by the specific set of genomes that were brought together in the focal branch by the corresponding coalescence event.
-With enough SNP, the haplotype block is revealed directly by SNP in that class.
+With enough SNPs, the haplotype block is revealed directly by SNP in that class.

 Note that under the coalescent process, large numbers of sampled lineages rapidly coalesce down to a few, which are then likely to trace back deep into the genealogy.
-Thus, in a given region of genome a substantial fraction of SNP will fall on long, deep, branches, whereas the tips of the genealogy will be hard to resolve.
+Thus, in a given region of genome a substantial fraction of SNPs will fall on long, deep, branches, whereas the tips of the genealogy will be hard to resolve.
 Moreover, in a large sample, it is unlikely that different coalescence events will bring together the same set of lineages by chance, so that we can usually identify unique coalescence events as corresponding to unique sets of lineages.